 Most couples decide to take a break from each other because they are facing difficulties, challenges, or doubts in the relationship.
 However, they don’t want to break up for good just yet.
 They still care about one another deeply but just can’t seem to stop arguing and fighting over everything.
 They may also start feeling unsure about their true feelings for their partner and whether they truly see a future with them.
 Taking some time off can help you get the space you require to re-evaluate your needs and decide on what’s the best course of action for you and your partner.

 If you feel that you need to take a break in your relationship, here’s the right way to go about it.
-Make sure you follow these five rules for taking a break:
+Make sure you follow these guidelines and five rules for taking a break:

 1. Discuss Your Decision Of Taking A Break In Person